BrandtOgden/CS212-Review-Project/README.md

 There are two options to run the program:
 **Option 1**

-To run the program, acess the root directory section of the Github.
+To run the program, access the root directory section of the Github.
 You can access the following root directory on the Github here: https://github.com/BrandtOgden/CS212-Review-Project Once on the main repository page, select the 'Code' button at the top right, and copy the link to the Github.
 Alternatively, use this link: https://github.com/BrandtOgden/CS212-Review-Project.git